scleriot/slack-reactions-notification/README.md

 If for privacy reason you want to use your own Slack application, you'll need to:
 * create a classic app (in order to use the RTM API)
 * deployed a small Node.js server to initiate OAuth2 authentication
-* build the electron app
+* build the web extension (Firefox, Chrome, EdgeHTML)

 ### 1. Create your Slack app